ICC World Cup: How fit are the fitness gurus for Team India?

-Apart from accidentally stepping on a ball or being hit in the nets, one can only draw the conclusion that more time a cricketer spends in the hands of the medical staff, the lesser chances he has of being fit, writes Michael Jeh
+Apart from stepping on a ball or being hit in the nets, one can conclude that more time a cricketer spends in the hands of the medical staff, the lesser chances he has of being fit, writes Michael Jeh

 Ian Healy became the legend he is because of injury.
 Afghanistan's coach, Peter Anderson, widely regarded as one of the best wicketkeepers never to play for Australia, stood up to Ian Botham at the WACA in a Sheffield Shield match and busted a finger.
 Healy was drafted into the Queensland team as a replacement, Australia were at their weakest for decades so they punted on a youngster and the rest is history.

 Ishant Sharma during a training session at Adelaide Oval in last November.
 Pic/Getty Images

 By his own admission, he didn't start out as the best wicketkeeper in the country but by the end of his career, he was regarded as one of the all-time greats.
 It's about taking your chances when they come, even by accident.
 Mohit Sharma's chance may have come at the Adelaide Oval on Sunday morning when his namesake, Ishant Sharma, was withdrawn from the World Cup squad.

 A few hours later, six overs and 62 runs later to be precise, his chances of playing a significant role in the World Cup may have disappeared, almost as predictably as the full-tosses and half-volleys he served up.
 If that was his chance to stake his claim to fill Ishant's shoes, he may have blown it.

 Fortunately for Mohit and unfortunately for India, such is the paucity and quality of their fast bowling attack, one poor showing in a practice match may not prove terminal.
 It may well be the case that India have to pick from a sore and sorry bunch of bowlers, low on confidence, lacking in basic skills, short on fitness and too full (or short) in length.